Reviewable/Reviewable/docs/files.md

 ## Line-specific discussions

 Click on any line in a diff — even one that already has a discussion attached to it or that is far away from any changes — to begin a new discussion.
-If you select some code first, it will automatically be quoted and copied into your message.

 ![reviewable fill diffs begin a new discussion](images/filediffs_12.png)